 One main advantage of planting garlic in a rice-based system is that most of the weeds have been eliminated during the previous rice season.
 Even then, anew batch of weeds will grow and weeding should start around 30 days after planting.
 For loam soil where weeds grow faster, weeding should begin at 15 to 20 days after planting.
 Either way, weeding should be done before the bulbs start to form.

 A common mistake made at this stage is waiting too long to get bigger bulbs.
 Leaving garlic bulbs in the ground beyond a certain time usually results in split, dried out bulbs.
 Its time to harvest when the neck tissues have softened and the leaves have turned yellow, but there are still mostly green leaves higher up on the plant.

 One month after drying, use a knife or scissors to cut the roots. manually remove the outer covering of the bulbs, along with excess soil.
-Twine up to 100 bulbs or 1 kg into a rope; then hang for 1 to 2 months in a well-ventilated room, not so humid and free from draft.
+Twine up to 100 bulbs or 1 kg into a rope, then hang for one to two months in a well-ventilated room (not so humid and free from draft).